 As is, this only comes with sponges for mechanical filtration.
 But this has 2 sponge compartments that you can actually customize with different media.
 All you really need to get is some nylon media bags and you can use different media.
-This means you can instead use activated charcoal for one of the compartments, or you can put in Nitra-Zorb ion-exchange resins.
-Both options can reduce the ammonia, and the Nitra-Zorb can also reduce the nitrates.
+This means you can instead use activated charcoal for one of the compartments, or you can put in Nitra-Zorb ion exchange resins.
+Both options can reduce ammonia, and Nitra-Zorb can also reduce nitrates.

 This is an internal filter, but it doesn’t take up much space.
 It only measures 1.8 x 1.2 x 5.5 inches (hence the “Mini” in the name).
 It can filter 69 gallons an hour, which makes for very gentle water movement that should appease your sensitive betta fish.
 It’s easy to install and energy-efficient, and it sure doesn’t make a lot of noise.

 This is the type of filter you get when you’re worried about water movement and noise from the filter.
 This offers adequate filtration without subjecting the betta to powerful currents.
 In fact, it also comes with adapters that let you direct the output flow.
 This means you can direct the water output towards a lonely corner of the fish tank so it won’t bother your betta fish swimming languidly in the very center of the aquarium.